MarcusE1W/absolute-beginner/content/post/sys-setup.md

 With `functions la` you can see how the functions definition you just created looks like.

 If you want to save the functions to make it permanent use "funcsave la"

+### bash scripts in fish
+You can execute bash scripts from fish normally if a so called shebang is mentioned in the bash script.
+Means in the first line of the script you have this line '#!/bin/bash' .
+Basically the path to the bash command.
+- If the shell script is in a different folder adapt the path in the shebang
+- If you use a different shell than bash then add the path to that shell

 ## spectrwm tiling window manager
 Install with